daqnal/apologetics.club/content/about/index.md

 # About

-Apologetics.club is an independently-ish maintained, not-for-profit site dedicated to providing simple but effective arguments against non-Christian claims.
+Apologetics.club is an independently maintained, not-for-profit site dedicated to providing simple but effective arguments against non-Christian claims.
 The ultimate goal is that more Christians are equipped to open up the minds of unbelievers to Christ through logic and reasoning.

 ## Technical details

 Apologetics.club was made with the [Hugo framework](https://gohugo.io), which makes creating content and seemingly dynamic elements (word counters, post dates, generative indexes, etc...) a piece of cake.

+The design philosophy is functional minimalism.
+I used [PicoCSS](https://picocss.com) as a lgithweight CSS library to quickly make my pages look nice, though I heavily customized the presets.
+Pico mainly covers boilerplate styling for the site.

 Search is handled by [Pagefind](https://pagefind.app), a static, lightweight search library, because the Lord knows I cannot pretend that I know how to create my own site search feature.